harshvardhanpro/queue_java/README.md

 2: Dequeue the element at the front of the queue.
 3: Print the element at the front of the queue.

-Errors are not handled in the above program.
-If you want to practice Java(beginners) try it.
+Errors are not handled in the above program such as when queue is empty, overflow, underflow etc. If you want to practice Java(beginners) try it.